Hong Kong holds first Asian leg of Gay Games amid security, rights concerns

 Several Hong Kong lawmakers have voiced public opposition to the event, saying it posed threats to national security threats, subverted traditional Chinese family values and followed a "western ideology".

-Five Hong Kong human rights activists have called for the games to be cancelled, saying the organisers "aligned themselves with pro-authoritarian figures responsible for widespread persecution" in Hong Kong.
+Five Hong Kong human rights activists also called for the games to be cancelled, saying the organisers "aligned themselves with pro-authoritarian figures responsible for widespread persecution" in Hong Kong.

-"We are deeply saddened by unfounded slurs made about the integrity of the GGHK team, and totally reject any calls to cancel the games," the organisers said in a statement in June.
+"We've always respected the law and followed the law...
+We hope that all of our participants will follow Hong Kong's laws and culture," GGHK's co-chair Lisa Lam said on Thursday.

 Beijing's national security law, imposed in 2020 after months of anti-government protests, punishes acts such as subversion, collusion with foreign forces and terrorism with terms of up to life in prison.